 - bread and any foods made with fortified flour

 - fish where you eat the bones, such as sardines and pilchards

 A varied and balanced vegetarian diet should provide enough nutrients for you and your baby during pregnancy.

 But you might find it more difficult to get enough iron and vitamin B12.

 Talk to a midwife or doctor about how to make sure you're getting enough of these important nutrients.

 If you're vegan or you follow a restricted diet because of a food intolerance (for example, a gluten-free diet for coeliac disease) or for religious reasons, talk to a midwife or GP.

 Ask to be referred to a dietitian for advice on how to make sure you're getting all the nutrients you need for you and your baby.

 Healthy Start vitamins

-You can also get coupons that can be exchanged for free vitamins.
+You can also use your card to get free vitamins.